ngzhekai/obsidian-note-sync/T AC3121/Lecture 3.md

 | 2. | **Transposition** | Letters are arranged in a different order |
 |||

-Comparison between *Mono-alphabetic* and *Poly-alphabetic* SubstituCiphers:
+Comparison between *Mono-alphabetic* and *Poly-alphabetic* Substitution Ciphers:

 | | **Monoalphabetic Cipher** | **Polyalphabetic Cipher** |
 | :--- | :--- | :--- |